Piprahwa: Further excavations by the Archaeological Survey of India and the location of ancient Kapilavastu

 Srivastava continued his excavation of the surrounding area and discovered what is known today as the Piprahwa-Ganwaria monastic complex.
-The largest structure after the stupa is the Eastern Monastery that measures 45.11m x 41.14m with a courtyard and more than thirty cells around it.
+The largest structure after the stupa is the Eastern Monastery that measures 45.1 m x 41.1 m with a courtyard and more than thirty cells around it.
 The complex includes an additional Southern Monastery, Western Monastery, and Northern Monastery.
 He also found terracotta sealings and a pot which all bore the same legend in Kushan script: 'Of the community of the monks of great Kapilavastu'.
 This led some scholars to believe that modern-day Piprahwa was the site of the ancient city of Kapilavastu, the capital of the Shakya kingdom, where Siddhartha Gautama spent the first 29 years of his life.
 Others suggest that the original site of Kapilavastu is located 16 km to the northwest, at Tilaurakot, in what is currently Kapilvastu District in Nepal.

 This question is especially important to scholars of Buddhist history, as Kapilavastu was the capital of the Shakya kingdom.
 King Śuddhodana and Queen Māyādevī lived at Kapilavastu, as did their son Prince Siddhartha Gautama until he left the palace at 29 years of age.

 The bone fragments recovered by Srivastava's team are currently located at the National Museum, New Delhi.
 In 1978, the Indian government allowed their share of the discovery to be exhibited in Sri Lanka and more than 10 million people paid homage.
 They were also exhibited in Mongolia in 1993, Singapore in 1994, South Korea in 1995, Thailand in 1996, and again in Sri Lanka in 2012.
-In February 2024, these bone Kapilavastu relics of the Lord Buddha traveled to Bangkok for the first time with the relics of two of the Buddha's disciples, Sariputta and Maha Moggallana from Sanchi in Madhya Pradesh.
-More than a million people paid their respects between Feb 24 and March 3, according to the Ministry of Culture.
+In February 2024, the bone relics were taken to Bangkok for the first time with the relics of two of the Buddha's disciples, Sariputta and Maha Moggallana from Sanchi in Madhya Pradesh.
+More than a million people paid their respects between 24 February and 3 March, according to the Ministry of Culture.

-In 2015, relics from the Peppé discovery that were donated to the Waskaduwe Vihara in Sri Lanka drew an estimated 2 million devotees.
-In October 2015, the same relics were exhibited at Nagpur in India to celebrate the 60th anniversary of Dr Ambedkar, the architect of the Indian Constitution.
-An estimated 5 million worshippers were expected but 8 million people arrived to pay homage.